melzoghbi/PowerBIWorkshop/Labs/Lab1.md

 **Azure Stream Analytics** is integrated out-of-the-box with Azure IoT Hubs to ingest millions of events per second.
 Stream Analytics processes ingested events in real-time, comparing multiple streams or comparing streams with historical values and models.
 It detects anomalies, transforms incoming data, triggers an alert when a specific error or condition appears in the stream, and displays this real-time data in your dashboard.
-For this scenario, you will use **Stream Analytics** to process and spool data to Blob Storage and Power BI.
+For this scenario, you will use **Stream Analytics** to process and spool data to Power BI.

 ### Objectives ###
 In this module, you'll: